Skip Breadcrumb Links

 How does automobile insurance work?

-If you are hurt in an automobile accident and cannot work, automobile insurance covers your medical expenses and provides you with income until you are ready to work.
+Collision insurance ensures that if you are hurt in an automobile accident and cannot work, your medical expenses will be covered and provides you with income until you are ready to work.
 It will also pay for repairing any damage to your car because of an accident.

 Where can I get automobile insurance?